UMCarpentries/2021-08-02-UMich-online/index.md

 <h3>Pre-workshop setup steps</h3>
 <div markdown="1">

 All installation steps are required prior to receiving workshop Zoom link/meeting ID.
 Installation will take approximately 20-30 minutes to complete.
-Help is available in the <a href = "https://umcoderspaces.slack.com/archives/C01GX4E85TJ">#install-party channel</a> or email (<a href='mailto:{{damki@umich.edu}}'>{{damki@umich.edu}}</a>) to set up a time for 1:1 installation troubleshooting.
+Help is available in the <a href = "https://umcoderspaces.slack.com/archives/C01GX4E85TJ">#install-party channel</a> or email (damki@umich.edu) to set up a time for 1:1 installation troubleshooting.

 1. Install the following software (<a href="#install">all instructions are below</a>).
     - Zoom (make sure you have the latest version)